madebymsi/renjiiiii/README.md

 i have problems that im actively trying to fix and become a better person. iwc iwc iwc iwc

-you can take inspos off my skins just not HEAVY inspo
+you can take inspos off my skins just not HEAVY inspo or full on copying